Hungerford's crawling water beetle: Michigan locations

 In Montmorency County, Michigan, two more sites have yielded official records of Hungerford's crawling water beetles.
 Along the East Branch of the Black River inside the Mackinaw State Forest, two adult beetles were found in surveys in 1989, and again in 1996, two more adults were found.
 Still, the status of the population there remains uncertain.
 In July 1999, six additional adult beetles were identified elsewhere in the Mackinaw State Forest in Van Hetton Creek.

 The Carp Lake River and Van Hetton Creek identifications were significant as they represented a new location beyond those originally identified when the Hungerford's crawling water beetle was categorized as endangered in 1994.
 This suggests that the rare beetle may occur in other sites as yet undiscovered.

 Ontario locations

 Populations of Hungerford's crawling water beetles in Canada inhabit the North Saugeen River near Scone in Bruce County, Ontario, the Rankin River and the Saugeen River mainstem.
 In 1986, 42 beetles were identified at a site downstream from a dam on the North Saugeen.
-An unspecified number of beetles were last recorded in 2001, but surveys in 2002 and 2008 uncovered no specimens.
+An unspecified number of beetles was last recorded in 2001, but surveys in 2002 and 2008 uncovered no specimens.
 As a result, the status of this population of Hungerford's crawling water beetles in the North Saugeen is uncertain at present [when?].